syedfawzulazim/Nestjs-CQRS-Boilerplate/README.md

 For running it locally:

-Clone this repository:
+- Clone this repository:
 ```
 git clone https://github.com/syedfawzulazim/Nestjs-CQRS-Boilerplate.git
 ```

+- Create .env file as .env.dist file.

-Run this application locally with a single command by docker-compose:
+- Run this application locally with a single command by docker-compose:
 ```
 docker-compose up -d --build
 ```
-Run migrations by Make file:
+- Run migrations by Make file:
 ```
 make dc-db-migrations
 ```